How to start a company in China – Index

 - China Briefing – Another excellent blog dedicated to the Chinese legal system, with particular attention to the fiscal and operational aspects of those who conduct business in China;

 - Setting Up Wholly Foreign Owned Enterprises in China – An extremely practical book on how to start and run a WFOE in China, written by the authors of the China Briefing site;

 - Doing Business in China for Dummies – A book that, like the majority of books in the “for dummies” chain, offers a practical introduction on what there is to know about how to run your business in China.

-If you want the name of an honest agency that can help you register and manage your company, just send us a message with the following form:
+If you want the name of Professional Employment Organization (PEO) services in China that can help you handle your human resources needs, just send us a message with the following form: